holepunchto/pear-docs/hp-docs/quick-start.md

 For example, Keet implements its own relaying system wherein other call participants can serve as relays -- the more participants in the call, the stronger overall connectivity becomes.
 ```

-Let's use the HyperDHT to create a basic CLI chat app where a client peer connects to a server peer by public key.
+For example, use the HyperDHT to create a basic CLI chat app where a client peer connects to a server peer by public key.
 This example consists of two files: `client.mjs` and `server.mjs`.

 `server.mjs` will create a key pair and then start a server that will listen on the generated key pair.
 The public key is logged into the console.
 Copy it for instantiating the client.